-Assignment for 11 June 2020
+Assignment for 12 June 2025

-- Please select one country. - Investigate the health/medical care system, including various aspects such as finance and insurance, planning, human resources, and so on. - Summarize the system into one page handout. - Explain it within 15-20 minutes with discussion.
+- Please select one country. - Investigate the health/medical care system, including various aspects such as finance and insurance, planning, human resources, and so on. - Summarize the system. - Upload your presentation file to BEEF+ Forum (掲示板) - Explain it within 15-20 minutes with discussion (within 30 minutes in total).